Keezha Sarakkalvilai: Geography

 Keezha Sarakkalvilai is a village situated in the southernmost district of Kanyakumari in Tamil Nadu State, India.
 It is 17 km from Kanyakumari beach and 5 km from Nagercoil town 70 km from the adjacent Tirunelveli district and approximately 85 km from Trivandrum city.
 The village of Keezha Sarakkalvilai is renowned for the Bathirakali Amman Temple and was an important citadel of Kanniyakumari district.

 The Bathirakali Amman temple (தமிழில்: பத்திரகாளி அம்மன் கோவில்) is unique in the whole of India in that it is dedicated to the virgin adolescent girl named Bathirakali.
 The sanctum and is called Arulmigu Bathirakali Amman kovil.
 The temple is 100 and above years of old.

 Location

 Keezha Sarakkalvilai is about 17 km from Kanyakumari and about 5 km from Nagercoil lying between these two towns.
 Buses ply from Thirunelveli, Kanyakumari, and Trivandrum.
 The nearest railway station is Nagercoil on the Trivandrum - Kanyakumari section of the Southern Railway.

 Language

-Mother Tamil is the official language and mother tongue for Keezha Sarakkalvilai people.
+Tamil is the official language and mother tongue for Keezha Sarakkalvilai people.
 The Tamil spoken here is a mix of Malayalam, sometimes unintelligible to the people of North and West Tamil Nadu.
 The culture also a mixture of Tamil and Malayalam traditions.
 Hinduism is the major religion in this village.

 Food

 Food prepared here is also a mix of Tamil Nadu/Kerala traditions.
-Puttu, Aappam, Idiaappam are popular food items and so are Suthu murukku, Achu murukku, Munthiri kothu, Palakaram, Black gram Rice (Ulunthanchoru) & Fish curry.
+Puttu, Aappam, Idiaappam are popular food items and so are Suthu murukku, Achu murukku, Munthiri kothu, Palakaram, Black gram Rice (Ulunthanchoru) and Fish curry.
 Curries here are made with coconut and coconut oil, which is now considered Kerala style cooking.